 What’s the Difference Between All These Pharmacies?

-Retail: A pharmacy in which drugs are stocked and sold to patients who arrive at the store to pick up.
+Retail: A pharmacy in which drugs are stocked and sold to patients who arrive at the store to pick them up.
 These are the most traditional type of pharmacy locations that you commonly see around town.

 Mail Order: A pharmacy that delivers medications to patients through the mail directly to their homes, rather than requiring patients to show up at a store to pick up prescriptions.
-All initiation is done on phone or online regarding your medications.
+All initiation is done on the phone or online regarding your medications.